-Schutz works to make mCloud an attractive employer for people who are comfortable in their current roles and for those who aspire to the CFO seat.
+Schutz works to make mCloud an attractive employer for people who are comfortable in their current

 "If a tree doesn't have really strong roots and a big wind comes along, it's going to fall over," she says.
 "At the same time, it needs to grow and branch out."